 Peter’s reaction: “I have never eaten anything that our Jewish laws have declared impure and unclean.”
 God’s correction: “Do not call something unclean if God has made it clean.” – Acts 10:14-15

-Like Peter, sometimes God has to tell us something multiple times before we get it.
 This vision from God was repeated three times and still Peter did not get it.
-God moves on to part 2 of His plan.
-The Holy Spirit tells Peter to go downstairs and go with the three men he has sent.
+The Holy Spirit told Peter to go downstairs and leave with the three men God had sent.
 These men took him to the home of Cornelius, a Roman officer – a devout and God-fearing man but also a Gentile.
-Now Peter gets it.
-Now he understands.
+This journey helped Peter to finally understand.
 He will no longer call one of God’s children unclean.

 Peter preached the Good News to Cornelius, as well as to his household and friends, and the Holy Spirit came upon all of them.
 Peter and the Jewish believers with him were amazed that God’s gift of the Holy Spirit was being poured out on the Gentiles also.

-Don’t argue with God.
-When His presence is obvious in the lives of others, don’t look for reasons to criticize or exclude them.
+When God’s presence is obvious in the lives of others, don’t look for reasons to criticize or exclude them.
 Then Peter asked, “Can anyone object to their being baptized, now that they have received the Holy Spirit just as we did?”
 (Acts 10:47)

-Do not worry about what other people think.
 When Peter arrived back in Jerusalem, he was criticized by the Jewish believers.
-Instead of weakening from their pressure, Peter told them what God had revealed to them and of how the Holy Spirit had filled the Gentile believers.
-The result – the Jewish believers stopped objecting and began praising God, “We can see that God has also given the Gentiles the privilege of repenting of their sins and receiving eternal life” (Acts 11:18).
+Instead of weakening from their pressure, Peter told them what God had revealed to him and of how the Holy Spirit had filled the Gentile believers.
+As a result, the Jewish believers stopped objecting and began praising God, “We can see that God has also given the Gentiles the privilege of repenting of their sins and receiving eternal life” (Acts 11:18).